 There are also rules surrounding trimester re-entry, but for more information about re-entry, please refer to the relevant sections of the University's official Criteria for Admission to Particular Qualifications.

-You should try to attend another lab stream that week, wherever possible.
-You will be expected to provide a reason why you missed a compulsory lab, so if your absence was due to illness, on your first day back on campus you should immediately see the course convenor to discuss your options and any work you have missed.
+Most papers have multiple streams for labs and workshops.
+So if you miss your normal session, you should try to attend another lab stream that week, wherever possible.
+You will be expected to provide a reason why you missed a lab/workshop, so if your absence was due to illness, on your first day back on campus you should immediately see the paper coordinator to discuss your options and any work you have missed.
 You may be asked to provide a medical certificate.

 In general, there aren't multiple streams for fieldtrips.
 So if you miss a fieldtrip, you need to get in contact with the paper coordinator as soon as possible to discuss how you can make this up.

 All undergraduate students at the University of Waikato need to complete a Work-Integrated Learning (WIL) paper as part of their Bachelor's degree.
 This is to ensure that you graduate with the skills and experiences needed to prepare you for success in either employment or further study as a postgraduate research student.